projectchrono/DEM-Engine/README.md

 - Using up to two GPUs at the same time (works great on consumer _and_ data center GPUs).
 - With the particles having complex shapes represented by clumped spheres.
 - With support for customizable contact force models (want to add a non-standard cohesive force, or an electrostatic repulsive force?
 You got this).
-- With emphasis on computational efficiency.
+- With an emphasis on computational efficiency.
 - With support for co-simulation with other C/C++ packages, such as [Chrono](https://github.com/projectchrono/chrono).

 <p>